 Being a successful personal trainer takes a great deal of self-promotion.
-If you are not working for a gym or fitness club that promotes your services, you need to do this yourself.
-Marketing can include advertisements, brochures, word of mouth and the Internet.
-A professional website is one of the best tools to market your services and attract new clients.
+If you are an independent trainer, or work for a gym or fitness club that does not promote your services, you need to invest in marketing for yourself.
+There's certainly traditional advertising options, but social media and the web have made these efforts affordable and accessible, with a strong ROI.
+A professional website is an asset you can't afford to work without and can be one of the best tools to attract new clients and stay in front of former or existing clients.

 Video of the Day

 This is the URL or web address for your site.
 Universal means that the same name is available as a URL and on the social media channels you'll use.
 It's less confusing for clients when you can brand yourself across all channels with a single name.
 Look at a site like Domainr for the URL (this is what the pros use) which will show you all of the options and prices available.
 When you find one that you want, cross-check on Twitter, Facebook, Instagram, etc. to make sure you can reserve those accounts.